-Donofita degovintion You pay Benefits description After the calendar year deductible Covered medications and supplies You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy.
-Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Insulin and related testing material Oral contraceptives (brand name drugs that have a generic equivalent) Note: We cover generic oral contraceptive drugs and contraceptive devices under PPO Preventive care, Section 5.
-For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 1-800-694-9901 or visit our Web site at www.mhbp.com.
-Note: When you have a medical condition that requires a brand name drug for which a generic equivalent is available, your physician must obtain preauthorization for dispensing the brand name drug at a network retail pharmacy or through our mail order drug program.
-You or your physician should contact us at 1-800-694-9901 for instructions on how to obtain preauthorization.
+Benefits description You pay After the calendar year deductible Covered medications and supplies You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Ŷ Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy. Ŷ Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Ŷ Insulin and related testing material Ŷ Oral contraceptives (brand name drugs that have a generic equivalent) Note: We cover generic oral contraceptive drugs and contraceptive devices under Network Preventive care, Section 5.
+For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 1-800-694-9901 or visit our Web site at www.MHBP.com.
+Note: When you have a medical condition that requires a brand name drug for which a generic equivalent is available, your physician must obtain a brand exception for dispensing the brand name drug at a network retail pharmacy or through our mail order drug program.
+You or your physician should contact us at 1-800-694-9901 for instructions on how to obtain a brand exception.
 Note: Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat tobacco dependence are covered under Preventive care, adult, page 36.
 Note: For long-term maintenance medications, we have an optional maintenance drug management program that allows members to get up to 90-day refills at a CVS retail pharmacy for the same cost-sharing as mail order.
-Under the program, you may choose to get the initial prescription and two refills (up to a 30-day supply) each) at a network retail pharmacy or through our mail order drug program (up to a 90-day supply).
-After the second refill at a retail pharmacy, additional refills must be obtained either from a CVS retail pharmacy or through our mail order drug program.
-Members may choose not to participate in this p Network pharmacies, up to a 30-day supply: Generic: \$10 copayment per prescription Preferred brand name: \$25 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless preauthorized Non-Preferred brand name: \$40 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless preauthorized Foreign pharmacies, up to a 90-day supply: \$10 copayment for each 30-day supply.
-Non-network pharmacies: Not covered Mail order drug program, up to a 90-day supply: Generic: \$20 copayment per prescription Preferred brand name: \$50 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless preauthorized Non-Preferred brand name: \$80 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless preauthorized Medicare retail and mail order: Benefits will be paid as described above Medicines to promote better health as recommended under the Patient Protection and Affordable Care Act, limited to: • Iron supplements for children from age 6 months through 12 months • Oral fluoride supplements for children from age 6 months through 5 years • Folic acid supplements, 0.4 mg to 0.8 mg, for women capable of pregnancy • Aspirin for men age 45 through 79 and women age 55 through 79 To receive benefits, you must use a Network retail pharmacy and have a written prescription from your physician.
-Medicines will be dispensed in up to a 30-day supply or the recommended prescribed limit, whichever is less.
-Note: Benefits are not available for non-aspirin pain relievers such as acetaminophen, ibuprofen or naproxen sodium based products.
-Network retail pharmacy: Nothing Non-Network retail pharmacy: All charges
+Under the program, you may choose to get the initial prescription and two refills (up to a 30-day supply each) at a network retail pharmacy or through our mail order drug program.
+Members may choose not to participate in this program by calling CVS Caremark at 1-866-623-1441.
+Network pharmacies, up to a 30-day supply: Generic: \$10 copayment per prescription Preferred brand name: \$25 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name: \$40 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Foreign pharmacies, up to a 90-day supply: \$10 copayment for each 30-day supply.
+Non-network pharmacies: Not covered Mail order drug program, up to a 90-day supply: Generic: \$20 copayment per prescription Preferred brand name: \$50 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name: \$80 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Medicare retail and mail order: Benefits will be paid as described above

-Covered medications and supplies - continued on next page
+$Covered\ medications\ and\ supplies-continued\ on\ next\ page$